myuser5215/SCyTAG/README.md

 This repository contains the experimental artifacts, datasets, and scripts for the SCyTAG framework.

-**"SCyTAG: Scalable Cyber Twins for Threat Assessment using Attack Graphs"**
+**"SCyTAG: Scalable Cyber-Twin for Threat-Assessment Based on Attack Graphs"**

 ### Abstract

 Understanding the risks associated with an enterprise environment is the first step toward improving its security.
-Organizations employ various methods to assess and prioritize the risks identified in cyber threat intelligence (CTI) reports that may be relevant to their operations.
-Some methodologies rely heavily on manual analysis (which requires expertise and cannot be applied frequently), while others automate the assessment, using attack graphs (AGs) or threat emulators.
-Such emulators can be employed in conjunction with cyber twins to avoid disruptions in live production environments when evaluating the highlighted threats.
-Unfortunately, the use of cyber twins in organizational networks is limited due to their inability to scale.
+Organizations employ various methods to assess and prioritize risks identified in cyber threat intelligence (CTI) reports relevant to their operations.
+Some methodologies rely heavily on manual analysis (which requires expertise), while others automate assessment using attack graphs (AGs) or threat emulators employed in conjunction with cyber twins (to avoid disruptions in live production environments when evaluating the highlighted threats).
+Unfortunately, cyber twins are not scalable.

 **SCyTAG** is a multi-step framework that generates the minimal viable cyber twin required to assess the impact of a given attack scenario.
 Given the organizational computer network specifications and an attack scenario extracted from a CTI report, SCyTAG generates an AG.
-Then, based on the AG, it automatically constructs a cyber twin comprising the network components necessary to emulate the attack scenario and assess the relevance and risks of the attack to the organization.
+Then, based on the AG, it automatically constructs a cyber twin comprising the network elements needed to emulate the attack scenario and assess the attack's relevance and risks to the organization.

-SCyTAG has been evaluated on both real and fictitious organizational networks.
-The results show that compared to the full topology, SCyTAG **reduces the number of network components needed for emulation by up to 99%** while preserving the fidelity of the emulated attack.
-SCyTAG serves as a cost-effective, scalable, and highly adaptable threat assessment solution, improving organizational cyber defense by bridging the gap between abstract CTI and practical scenario-driven testing.
+SCyTAG's evaluation results show that compared to the full topology, it **reduces the number of network elements needed for emulation by up to 99%** and halves the required resources while preserving the fidelity of the emulated attack.

 ---